-Microsoft recently expanded its campaign against Apple’s MacBook Air with a website that offers practical advice to people who have switched or are thinking of switching to a Surface Pro 3.
+Microsoft recently expanded its campaign against Apple’s MacBook Air with a website offering practical advice to people who have switched or are considering switching to a Surface Pro 3.

 - By Gregg Keizer |Computerworld US | 29 Dec 14

-Microsoft recently expanded its campaign against Apple’s MacBook Air with a website that offers practical advice to people who have switched or are thinking of switching to a Surface Pro 3.
-The site resembled other ditch-a-rival-OS efforts that have long been a part of the personal computing landscape, including those Apple has used to convince consumers that switching from a Windows PC to a Mac is not difficult.
-Microsoft’s MacBook-to-Surface Pro 3 switching sites includes general tips on using Windows, descriptions of navigation and operation equivalents of the former on the latter, an explanation of moving content from the Mac to the Surface, and advice on using Apple’s iPhone, iCloud, and iTunes on Windows for those who own other Apple devices.
+Microsoft recently expanded its campaign against Apple’s MacBook Air with a website offering practical advice to people who have switched or are considering switching to a Surface Pro 3.
+The site resembled other ditch-a-rival-OS efforts that have long been a part of the personal computing landscape, including those Apple has used to convince consumers that switching from a Windows P.C. to a Mac is not difficult.
+Microsoft’s MacBook-to-Surface Pro 3 switching sites include general tips on using Windows, descriptions of navigation and operation equivalents of the former on the latter, an explanation of moving content from the Mac to the Surface, and advice on using Apple’s iPhone, iCloud, and iTunes on Windows for those who own other Apple devices.

 Related Articles :